top of page

 It’s a great day out!

 All trails start at Haxby and Wigginton Methodist ChurchWe have a mix of long and short trails, suitable for long and short legs.
-Children (and adults!) feel like explorers: leading the way with trail map and directions in hand!
+Children (and adults!) feel like explorers: leading the way with a trail map and directions in hand!

 Trail Maps on sale 10am–4:30pm